simonw/symbex/README.md

 Find the Python code for specified symbols

-Read [symbex: search Python code for functions and classes, then pipe them into a LLM](https://simonwillison.net/2023/Jun/18/symbex/) for background on this project.
+Read [Symbex: search Python code for functions and classes, then pipe them into a LLM](https://simonwillison.net/2023/Jun/18/symbex/) for background on this project.

 ## Installation